Franklin & Marshall College: Late 19th century

-In 1872, the Franklin and Marshall Academy, an all-male prep school, opened on campus.
+In 1872, Franklin & Marshall Academy, an all-male preparatory school, opened on campus.
 When it closed in 1943, it was the last prep school in America to be directly affiliated with a private college or university.
-The academy's first building, East Hall, was constructed in 1872.
-A second and larger building, Hartman Hall, replaced it in 1907.
-Both buildings were used by the college after the academy folded.
-Hartman Hall was demolished in 1975 followed by East Hall in 1978.

 College Days, the first student newspaper, began publication in 1873.
 Later student newspapers included The College Student (1881–1914), The F&M Weekly (1891–1915), The Student Weekly (1915–1964), The Blue and The White (1990–1992), and The College Reporter (1964–present).

-Oriflamme, the Franklin and Marshall College yearbook, was established in 1883.
+The Oriflamme, the Franklin and Marshall College yearbook, was established in 1883.

 In 1887, the centennial celebration of Franklin College was held.
 By then, over 100 students were enrolled at F&M.

 1899 saw the formation of the college's first theatre group, the Franklin & Marshall Dramatic Association.
 The next year, it was renamed the Green Room Club.
 The club performed plays at Lancaster's Fulton Opera House.
 Because the college admitted only men, the female roles were played by local actresses.
 In 1937, the Green Room Theatre opened on campus.

-F&M alumni who have performed on the Green Room stage include Oscar-winning film director Franklin J. Schaffner and actors Roy Scheider and Treat Williams.
+Franklin & Marshall alumni who have performed on the Green Room stage include Oscar-winning film director Franklin J. Schaffner and actors Roy Scheider and Treat Williams.